Normality Calibration in Semi-supervised Graph Anomaly Detection: Introduction

 \section{Introduction}

-Graph anomaly detection (GAD), aiming to identify irregular nodes in a graph, has gained increasing attention due to its critical role in real applications such as detection of spams in social networks and frauds in financial networks \citep{pang2021deep, ma2021comprehensive, qiao2025deep}.
-Semi-supervised GAD, which leverages a subset of labeled normal nodes to learn normal patterns, has gained significant attention in real-world applications \citep{qiao2024generative}.
+Graph anomaly detection (GAD), aiming to identify irregular nodes in a graph, has gained increasing attention due to its critical role in real applications such as the detection of spams in social networks and frauds in financial networks \citep{pang2021deep, ma2021comprehensive, qiao2025deep, yan2025address}.
+Semi-supervised GAD, which leverages a subset of labeled normal nodes to learn normal patterns, has gained significant attention in real-world applications \citep{qiao2024generative,ai2026semi}.
 This GAD setting is practical in that normal nodes often account for the majority in a graph, and thus, it is significantly less costly to obtain compared to abnormal samples that are scarce and their occurrence typically involves high financial/reputation loss.

 However, compared to unsupervised GAD that is more popular, less studies have been done on semi-supervised GAD.
-Furthermore, existing semi-supervised GAD methods are primarily built on the limited labeled normal nodes, preventing them from learning the exact normal pattern, thus inclining to overfit the annotated normality \citep{ding2019deep,wang2021one, ding2021inductive, fan2020anomalydae, qiao2024generative}.
-As a result, these methods suffer from high detection errors—\eg, normal nodes that are dissimilar to the labeled normal nodes are detected as anomalies (false positives) and vice versa (false negatives), especially the former one—due to the large overlapped anomaly scores for the normal and abnormal nodes.
+Furthermore, existing semi-supervised GAD methods are primarily built on the limited labeled normal nodes, preventing them from learning complete normal patterns, thus inclining to overfit the annotated normality \citep{ding2019deep,wang2021one, ding2021inductive, fan2020anomalydae, qiao2024generative,ai2026semi}.
+As a result, these methods suffer from high detection errors—\eg normal nodes that are dissimilar to the labeled normal nodes are detected as anomalies (false positives) and vice versa (false negatives), especially the former one—due to the large overlapped anomaly scores for the normal and abnormal nodes.
 These issues can be observed in the results of a recent state-of-the-art (SOTA) method GGAD \citep{qiao2024generative} in Figs. \ref{fig:example} (a) and (b).
 The same phenomenon can also be observed in other semi-supervised methods like data reconstruction and one-class classification-based methods (see App. \ref{app:Additional}).

-To address these issues, we propose \textbf{GraphNC}, a novel \underline{graph} \underline{n}ormality \underline{c}alibration framework that exploits both labeled and unlabeled data to calibrate the normality learned from a teacher model (\ie, a pre-trained semi-supervised GAD model) jointly in anomaly score and representation spaces.